-Foundation Type.
+Foundation Type:

 The type of foundation was determined by field investigation and query of Tulsa County Assessor records.
-All five commercial buildings have slab-on-grade foundations.
+The commercial and multi-family buildings are slab-on-grade and the residential units are built on crawl spaces.

-Condition of Structures.
+Condition of Structures:

 The condition of the structures in the RLA was determined by field investigation and a search of the County Assessor's records.
-The structures were considered to be in Average condition.
+The structures are considered to be in Average to Very Good condition.
 These findings are summarized in the following table.